Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 In other words, the Company’s loaner fleet is now stuffed to the gills with the same 100 kWh models that it has problem delivering to its customers.
 Not only that, the Company was doing the same “stuff the loaner fleet” thing last quarter when the production exceeded supply.
 It is fascinating to note that the Company did not start stuffing its loaner fleet with 100 kWh loaners until it became increasingly clear last quarter that the Company’s supply exceeded demand.

 We now have at least two consecutive quarters of production robustly exceeding deliveries and the Company building up its 100 kWh loaner fleet but for some strange reason does not have enough 100 kWh cars to supply customers.
-Part of this anomaly certainly can be explained by Tesla’s long international delivery pipeline even here consider that 100 kWh is only a small part of the Company’s product mix.
+Part of this anomaly certainly can be explained by Tesla’s long international delivery pipeline; even here, consider that 100 kWh is only a small part of the Company’s product mix.
 Readers can decide if the narrative has any credibility.
 We suggest that the incredulity of the narrative here is beyond the pale.

 What is also undeniable is that, with Tesla’s production exceeding sales, Tesla’s inventory continues to rise.
 The cumulative number of cars produced but not sold has now crossed a staggering 16,000.
-That is more than 2 months of inventory for a Company that built reputation as a build-to-order company.
+That is more than 2 months of inventory for a Company that built its reputation as a build-to-order company.
 Part of this is loaner fleet but that does not change the magnitude or the nature of the problem.

 Unit Decline In Spite Of Market Expansion